obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Manage plugin lifecycle.md

 }
 ```

-The `registerDomEvent` call automatically removes the listener when your plugin unloads, so you don’t have to track it manually.
+The `registerDomEvent` call automatically removes the listener when your plugin unloads, so you don't have to track it manually.
 The same applies to other helper methods:

 ### `registerEvent(eventRef)`